 - Be an exemplar of good practice

 Effective collaboration through partnerships, brings benefits for the individual partners as well as the organisations involved.
-At the core of the PIP programme is the relationship between partners and their creation of mutually beneficial objectives that will build capacity and encourage positive social change.
-Read more about the benefits for community partners and university staff.
+At the core of the PIP programme is the relationship between partners and their creation of mutually beneficial projects that will build capacity and encourage positive social change.
+Read more about the benefits for community partners and University staff.